 Some times terms which refer to branches of soil science such as pedology and edaphology are used as if synonymous with soil science.
 Study of formation, chemistry, morphology and classification of soil is called pedology.
 Study of influence of soil on organisms, especially on plants is called edaphology.
-The diversity of names associated with this discipline is related to the verious associations concerned.
-Indeed engineers, agronomists, chemists, geologists, physical geographers, ecologists, biologists, microbiologists, syliviculturists, archiaiogists all contribute to further knowledge of soil and the advancement of soil science.
+Diversed disciplines are related to the soil science, the various associates concerned are engineers, agronomists, chemists, geologists, physical geographers, ecologists, biologists, microbiologists, sylviculturists, archaeologists all contribute to further knowledge of soil and the advancement of soil science.